 Events and Fads That Influenced '50s Cuisine

-Entertaining in the '50s often centered around food that was easy on the cook.
+Entertaining in the '50s often centered around simple cocktails and food that was easy on the cook.
 Casseroles, gelatin salads and repurposed canned foods were all fair game and, often, the dishes had a Hawaiian or Alaskan theme when a new-state frenzy was going on with Alaska's admission as a state in January 1959 and Hawaii in May 1959.

 Hawaii and its food and culture long held a fascination for the American public.
 After the end of WWII, tropical fruits like pineapple, banana and coconut and other ethnic foods GIs developed a taste for started appearing in everything from salads to main courses and desserts at backyard luaus and indoor parties.